 Sheep Placenta

 Sheep Placenta is nothing new.
-Having a lamb’s afterbirth on your face is known to be able to reverse signs of ageing and although science is debating on whether it’s true or not, A-lister celebrities Victoria Beckham and Simon Cowell still swear by this facial.
-Do not worry as this facial is animal-friendly – the serum is derived from sheep placentas that were once discarded after meat slaughter.
+Having a lambβs afterbirth on your face is known to be able to reverse signs of ageing, and although science is debating whether itβs true or not, A-lister celebrities Victoria Beckham and Simon Cowell still swear by this facial.
+Do not worry, as this facial is animal-friendly.
+The serum is derived from sheep placentas that were once discarded after meat slaughter.

 Kitten Litter

 It all started when beauty vlogger Michelle Phan posted a video of her making a face mask with a $2 bag of unscented kitten litter and mixing it with water.
-She claims that this DIY mask moisturizes and clears the skin but some are doubtful about it as some brands contain aluminium silicate, a neurotoxin for humans and also an ingredient also used in glass-making and housing insulation.
-I don’t know about you but when it comes to moisturising the skin, I would rather go for the Lisciare Hydrating Facial.
+She claims that this DIY mask moisturises and clears the skin, but some are doubtful, as some brands contain aluminium silicate, a neurotoxin in humans and an ingredient used in glass-making and housing insulation.
+I don’t know about you, but when it comes to moisturising the skin, I’d rather stick to traditional skincare and leave the pet supplies to the pets!
+In fact, if you want to treat your furry friend to some real pampering instead, check out our free pet grooming spa promotion.

-This popular facial in China entails a regular massage on the face, followed by wrapping the face with a towel soaked in a special kind of alcohol and lighting fire to the said towel!
+This popular facial in China involves a regular face massage, followed by wrapping the face with a towel soaked in a special kind of alcohol and lighting a fire to the towel!

 But before the flames burn the towel and touch the skin, the fire would be extinguished with another towel.
 This treatment apparently stimulates the skin and helps in skin dullness, sagging and wrinkles.